Best Bait For Brook Trout: 5 Most Effective Baits

 A crayfish from a local brook trout river.
 This can be a great bait for brook trout and will often get the attention of the biggest brook trout.

-The other great thing about leeches and Crayfish is that they live in rivers and lakes so they are there year-round which means these are good baits for brown trout almost any time of the year.
+The other great thing about leeches and Crayfish is that they live in rivers and lakes year-round.

-Some call them crawfish, some call them crayfish.
-For Crayfish, I prefer 1″ to 2″ inch live or fake ones.
+Some call them crawfish or crayfish.
+For Crayfish, I prefer 1″ to 2″ inch live ones.
 If you use crayfish, hook them once through the tail with a size ten wide gap hook such as the Raven Specimen hook.

-Not sure what hook to use, that’s OK, check out my article, 11 Best Hooks For Trout: What The Guides Use
+Not sure what hook to use, that’s okay, check out my article, 11 Best Hooks For Trout: What The Guides Use

-For leeches, 2 to 4-inch leaches are great sizes for most brown trout.
+For leeches, 3 to 4-inch leaches are great for most brook trout.

 Minnow And Baitfish For Brook Trout

-Minnows and other baitfish are probably the bait that I use the least for brook trout but that’s only because they are so hard to carry with you and the other baits above are usually more than enough to catch brook trout.
+Minnows and other baitfish are probably the bait that I use the least for brook trout, but only because they are so hard to carry with you and the other baits above are usually more than enough to catch brook trout.

-However, most of the time I prefer to use imitation minnows like the Berkley Gulp Alive minnows.
+Most of the time, I prefer to use imitation minnows like the Berkley Gulp Alive minnows, especially in rivers.
 They have a scent that attracts fish, they have good movement in the current, and they hold on to the hook well.
-They also come in some great colors and their size is perfect.
+They also come in some great colors, and their size is perfect.

 Tight Lines,